-Rick Edinger is an accomplished music director, vocal coach, pianist, and actor.
+Rick Edinger (he/they) is a proud queer AAPI music director, vocal coach, pianist, and actor.
 Currently, he serves as Associate Professor of Musical Theater/ Vocal Coach/ Music Director at Carnegie Mellon University School of Drama.
 For the School of Drama, Edinger has served as Music Director on Elegies for Angels, Punks, and Raging Queens, Cabaret (dir.
 Tomé Cousin), and Into the Woods (dir.
-Matthew Gardiner) as well as Vocal Coach/ Music Advisor for A/B Machines.
-In the 2020-2021 season, he will music direct a virtual production of HAIR (dir.
-Jason A. Sparks).
-Edinger also proudly co- chairs the CMU School of Drama’s Diversity, Equity, & Inclusion committee with colleague, Tomé Cousin.
+Matthew Gardiner), HAIR (dir.
+Jason A. Sparks).as well as Vocal Coach/ Music Advisor for A/B Machines.
+Edinger also proudly co-chairs the CMU School of Drama’s Diversity & Inclusion committee with colleague, Tomé Cousin.

 Edinger is in the process of writing and editing his first book, The National Alliance for Musical Theatre’s Nuts & Bolts Guide to Producing New Musicals.
-As a strong advocate for the development of new works, he plays a large role in the National Alliance for Musical Theatre’s annual endeavors and will serve on the NAMT Board of Directors beginning in May 2021.
-For the National Alliance for Musical Theatre’s annual Festival of New Musicals, Rick has served as consultant on Hart Island by Danny Larsen and Michelle Elliott (dir.
-Raja Feather Kelly), The River Is Me by Troy Anthony and Sukari Jones (dir.
-Schele Williams) and Interstate by Melissa Li and Kit Yan (dir.
-Jesca Prudencio).
+As a strong advocate for the development of new works, he plays a large role in the National Alliance for Musical Theatre’s annual endeavors and will begin serving on the NAMT Board of Directors in May 2021.
+For the National Alliance for Musical Theatre’s annual Festival of New Musicals, Rick has served as consultant on Hart Island by Danny Larsen and Michelle Elliott (directed by Raja Feather Kelly), The River Is Me by Troy Anthony and Sukari Jones (directed by Schele Williams) and Interstate by Melissa Li and Kit Yan (directed by Jesca Prudencio).
 In the upcoming season, Edinger will serve as a consultant on the Pittsburgh Civic Light Opera (PCLO) New Works Literary Team.

 Edinger trained at Manhattan School of Music, Cleveland Institute of Music, Brooklyn College, and Hunter College.
 He has studied piano with Gerardo Teissonniere and Geoffrey Burleson and studied voice with Mignon Dunn, Joan Caplan, and Maitland Peters.
-He is a proud member of Actors’ Equity Association and the Screen Actors Guild American Federation of Television & Radio Artists.
+He is a proud member of the American Federation of Musicians (Local 802), Actors’ Equity Association, the Screen Actors Guild- American Federation of Television & Radio Artists, and Musicians United for Social Equity.

 - Off Broadway